 - Impact-resistant case: Lets the radio really take a beating; advisable for anyone who’s tough on or butterfingered with gadgets.

-A standout for its functionality and ease of use, the Midland Weather Alert Radio also receives high honors for being configurable for multiple languages—English, French, and Spanish.
+On top of its functionality and ease of the use, the Midland NOAA Emergency Weather Alert Radio stands out for being configurable into multiple languages—English, French, and Spanish.
 It also features 25 programmable locations, so you can check out conditions in other parts of the country if you need to (or just want to!).
-The built-in SAME technology also ensures that you’re always able receive alerts specifically pertaining to your home region.
+The built-in SAME technology helps ensure that you’re always able to receive alerts specifically pertaining to your home region.
 You can even select your preferred type of alert: siren alarm, voice alert, or flashing LED light.
 Plug the Midland radio into any standard outlet or power it with two AA batteries.
-This affordable little radio is great for home emergency kits and outdoor adventures.

-The multifunction Kaito Emergency Weather Alert Radio receives not only the seven NOAA bands, but two short-wave bands as well—meaning, you can actually listen to broadcasts from other countries.
-Reception quality is high, according to Kaito fans.
-Their favorite thing about the radio?
-You can power it five different ways: by hand crank, flip-up solar panel, AC adaptor, battery (three NiMH AA rechargeable batteries), or USB.
+The multifunction Kaito AM/FM/SW/NOAA Weather Alert Radio receives not only the seven NOAA bands, but also two short-wave bands—meaning, you can listen to broadcasts from other countries.
+Reception quality is high, and you can power the radio five different ways: by hand crank, flip-up solar panel, AC adaptor, battery (three NiMH AA rechargeable batteries), or USB.
 The Kaito does not disappoint in terms of added features either, as it includes a built-in charger for mobile devices, a reading light, a flashlight, and an S.O.S. beacon.

-The American Red Cross Weather Alert Radio gets great reception on all seven NOAA broadcast bands and is versatile and durable enough for use at home or in remote locations.
-With its multiple power options—hand crank, batteries (three NiMH AAA rechargeable batteries), solar panel, or AC adaptor—you’ll have vital news at your fingertips in virtually any situation.
-Not least, the Red Cross radio includes a port for charging mobile devices, a headphone jack for private listening, a digital clock, and—ingeniously—a glow-in-the-dark locator that makes the radio easy to grab if you’re on the go in an emergency.
+The American Red Cross Hand Crank NOAA AM / FM Weather Alert Radio gets great reception on all seven NOAA broadcast bands and is versatile and durable enough for use at home or in remote locations.
+With its multiple power options—hand crank, batteries (three NiMH AAA rechargeable batteries), solar panel, or AC adaptor—you can keep vital news at your fingertips in virtually any situation.
+Not least, the Red Cross radio includes a port for charging mobile devices, a headphone jack for private listening, a digital clock, and a glow-in-the-dark locator that makes the radio easy to grab if you’re on the go in an emergency.